 It seems overwhelming now, but renting in London with a dog is totally worth it.
 London has tons of dog-friendly pubs, cafes, and restaurants.
 The city is filled with green spaces that allow off-lead playtime.
 Dogs are even allowed on the trains and tube provided you avoid the escalator!

 London is full of dog lovers, which makes finding a responsible sitter or dog walker easy.
-When we’re planning a city break or longer holiday, we use the DogBuddy app to connect with local, background-checked sitters.
+When we’re planning a city break or longer holiday, we use the Rover app (they acquired DogBuddy) to connect with local, background-checked sitters.

 Tips for Moving to the UK With a Dog